 Morocco was one of the most unique countries I’ve visited to date.
-I love exploring destinations that are so foreign to me and that the culture and everything to do with the country is entirely different than what I’m used to in North America and in other first world countries.
-I had some incredibly unique experiences while visiting Morocco which truly immersed me into the culture and opened my eyes to what this beautiful country is all about.
+I love exploring destinations that are so foreign to me, and that the culture and everything to do with the country is entirely different than what I’m used to in North America.
+I had some incredibly unique experiences on my Morocco trip which truly immersed me into the culture and opened my eyes to what this beautiful country is all about.
 Here are just a few that you need to add to your bucket list if you’re planning a Moroccan adventure…

 Get scrubbed in a hammam

 This was by far one of the most unique experiences I had on my Morocco Trip and probably in my travels to date.
 A hammam is a local bathing traditional which is a public bathing system locals visit regularly to clean themselves.
 The hammam is similar to a steam room lined with local ladies or men (ladies and men have different bathing times) scrubbing themselves and their children while catching up on the local gossip.

 There are several levels of hammams in Morocco, you can visit ones that are more like spas, and there are ones that are more local and give you the more realistic/local experience.
 You can read more about hammams and my experience here.

 Eat fresh seafood grilled right before your eyes